Textualize/frogmouth/README.md

 ## Installing

-The easiest way to install Frogmouth is probably via [pipx](https://pypa.github.io/pipx/) (particularly if you aren't a Python developer).
+The easiest way to install Frogmouth is with [pipx](https://pypa.github.io/pipx/) (particularly if you aren't a Python developer).

 ```
 pipx install frogmouth
 ```

-You can also install it via `pip`:
+You can also install Frogmouth with `pip`:

 ```
 pip install frogmouth